- Eat Stop Eat

-We did not find negative comments from people that had actually tried it, but only from people that were sceptical about fasting on the whole.
+We did not find negative comments from people that had actually tried it, but only from people that were skeptical about fasting on the whole.

-Here are some comments from people that have tried it, taken form the company website:
+Here are some intermittent fasting reviews from people that have tried it, taken from the company website:

 I am a physical therapist, and follow nutrition research closely.
 I purchased your e-book.
 Usually, I have been unimpressed with the literature/programs that I see, but when I read your book, the logic and science behind the program clicked for me.

-I really feel like Eat Stop Eat is something that I will do for the rest of my life.
+I really feel like this is something that I will do for the rest of my life.
 Since I have a family history of Diabetes I feel like that it might give me some protection against that.